-If you or the organization that you work in, demands a lot of scans, you would have already realized by now that how hard it is to scan bulk sheets and photos using flatbed scanners.
+If you or the organization that you work in, demands a lot of scans, you would have already realized by now how hard it is to scan bulk sheets and photos using flatbed scanners.
 Each document you have to scan has to be kept on the flatbed and the lid has to be closed before you actually scan.

 To fasten this process, Automated Document Feeders (ADFs) were invented keeping in mind the speed.
 So, how is the ADF scanner different from the Flatbed Scanners.
-As the name suggests, there will be a place where the materials are inserted, also called as feeder.
+As the name suggests, there will be a place where the materials are inserted, also called a feeder.

 Even here the materials that can be scanned are the same as what we could scan using the flatbed scanner.
-However, the height can be more than the A4 size sheet while in flatbed it is only confined to A4.
+However, the height can be more than the A4 size sheet while in a flatbed it is only confined to A4.

 This comes with the speed with which the scanners can size measured by a unit called PPM (Pages Per Minute).
-On an average, an ADF can scan up to 100 PPM, while the flatbed is confined to a maximum of 5 ppm.
+On average, an ADF can scan up to 100 PPM, while the flatbed is confined to a maximum of 5 ppm.

 Until now, the scanners that we have read about are the ones that scan the materials that pass through them very closely.
 Even a little far from the scanners will make the materials blurred.

-The materials that are scanned are not limited to flat shaped ones, instead they can be of any shape.
+The materials that are scanned are not limited to flat-shaped ones, instead, they can be of any shape.
 This makes it easier for us to scan:

 - Stone Carvings

 The scanners we have talked about until now are all bulky ones, in the sense that they are not portable.
 Some organizations needed small devices that could do the job of a flatbed scanner for a small set of documents.
-This is when the handheld scanners were introduced.
+This is when handheld scanners were introduced.

-Even they run on the same concept as any other scanner, the difference lies in its nature.
+Even they run on the same concept as any other scanner, the difference lies in their nature.
 This is a small rod kind of a scanner that can be held by a hand, hence the name handheld scanner.

-To operate, you just need to hover over the material that needs to be scanned, and there you go, it gets captured while the button is pressed and gets store in the memory card that is inserted into a place dedicated to it.
+To operate, you just need to hover over the material that needs to be scanned, and there you go, it gets captured while the button is pressed and gets stored in the memory card that is inserted into a place dedicated to it.

 Once scanned, the digital content stored in the memory card has to be copied completing the scanning process.
 This again can scan only flat surfaces like the flatbed scanner.
 It is mostly used to quickly scan a few documents piled up from the previous day.

-The scanner in the first place should have place holders where the negatives of different sizes can be inserted into.
+The scanner in the first place should have placeholders where the negatives of different sizes can be inserted into.
 Negatives of different sizes have different accessories or placeholders where we can insert them while the slides have different placeholders where they fit into.